Kilowog: Powers and abilities

-As a Green Lantern, Kilowog possesses the same power ring and power battery used by all GLs.
+As a Green Lantern, Kilowog possesses the same power ring and power battery used by all Green Lanterns.
 The Great Power Battery, located on Oa, is the repository for billions of years' worth of willpower in energy form.
 This energy has been harnessed and focused by the Guardians and is tapped by each GL's power battery.
 This in turns feeds it to their individual power rings.
-By applying willpower and concentration, the ring is literally able to accomplish anything of which the wielder can conceive, and is therefore as limited or limitless in abilities as the wielder.
+By applying willpower and concentration, the ring can accomplish anything of which the wielder can conceive, and is therefore as limited or limitless in abilities as the wielder.
 In Kilowog's case, he has shown an affinity for creating astoundingly complex machinery using the ring.
 In terms of combat, Kilowog tends to eschew the "giant boxing glove" fighting style of Hal Jordan and mainly uses his ring to fly and to absorb any enemy's attacks long enough for him to get close enough to batter them into unconsciousness.

-According to the 2005 miniseries Green Lantern: Rebirth, Kilowog's ring is the only one that Hal Jordan knows of that makes a sound when being used.

 In addition to his power ring, Kilowog possesses the natural super strength and durability of his species, as well as a powerful intellect that surpasses many of his fellow corpsmen.
 Under mind control, Kilowog even manages to combine all of these abilities to easily hold his own against Superman.